Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Characterization of good RCs

 for $t\geq \tau$.
-Under this condition, knowing the triple $(\xi, \tilde{p}^t,\pi)$ allows us to effectively re-construct the long-term dynamics of the full system.
-This specifies our understanding of a \emph{good reaction coordinate}.
-Furthermore, we call a system for which such a good reaction coordiante exists, a \emph{reducible} system. \end{remark}
+Under this condition, knowing the triple $(\xi, \tilde{p}^t,\pi)$ allows us to approximately re-construct the effective long-term dynamics of the full system.
+This represents the theoretical justification of our definition of a good RC. \end{remark}